-Tito is a born and raised Bocatoranian.
+Tito is Bocatoreño, born and raised.
 Growing up he spent most of his time in the sea; diving, snorkeling, fishing, boating and surfing waves in 8 foot canoes.
 This was back when every kid had their own boat and outboard motors were a thing of the future.
 If you wanted to go to Almirante or Basimentos, you had to rely on sails and paddles to get you there.
 He spent his childhood wanting to be a boat captain.
 Unfortunately, there were no nautical schools available to him so he elected to study architecture at the National University of Panamá in Panama City.
-He has dedicated his career for the most part to construction and has played a role in building pretty much everything in the Republic of Panama.
+He has dedicated his career for the most part to construction and has played a role in building in what seems like pretty much everything in the Republic of Panama.

 Gran Hotel Bahia was originally the main offices of the United Fruit Company.
 Built in 1905, the building had been practically abandoned years after the company moved their headquarters to Almirante in 1929.
 Tito bought the building in 1967 and immediately remodeled the upstairs to convert the former offices into 10 hotel rooms.
 An architect by trade and lover of Bocas history, Tito has done all he can to preserve the integrity of the building, keeping its original charm well intact.
 While the inside has been renovated over the years to meet the needs of the hotel guests, the outside of the building retains its original design.
 Tito’s office was once the office of the United Fruit Company paymaster and you can even find the original bank vault directly outside his office.
 The reception desk was actually the bank teller’s window where the workers would come to pick up their checks.
 Furthermore, each side of the building’s entrance is adorned with displays of 100 year-old photos of Bocas Town, the main street and the building itself.
 The history of the building is something that can absolutely not be ignored at the Gran Hotel Bahia, and I’m sure Tito wouldn’t have it any other way.